CREATIVE WRITING AWARDS

 - A regular grammar and spell check in your word processor is strongly recommended

-- You should be at least 18 years of age at the time of submission
+- You should be at least 18 years of age at the time of submission, or above 15 for Student Writing Award

 - A copy of your government issued photo ID is compulsory